Order (exchange): One sends other orders

 One sends other (OSO) orders are used when the trader wishes to send a new order only when another one has been executed.
 For instance, the trader may wish to buy stock ABC at $10.00 then immediately try to sell it at $10.05 to gain the spread.
 In this case, they would execute an OSO order composed of two parts: A limit buy order for ABC at $10.00, and a limit sell order for the same stock at $10.05.
 If ABC reaches $10.00, ABC's limit order would be executed, and the sell limit order would be sent.
 In short, multiple orders are attached to a main order, and the orders are executed sequentially.

 Tick-sensitive orders

 An uptick is when the last (non-zero) price change is positive, and a downtick is when the last (non-zero) price change is negative.
 Any tick-sensitive instruction can be entered at the trader's option, for example buy on downtick, although these orders are rare.
 In markets where short sales may only be executed on an uptick, a short–sell order is inherently tick-sensitive.

 At the opening

 At the opening is an order type set to be executed at the very opening of the stock market trading day.
-If it wouldn't be possible to execute it as part of the first trade for the day, it would instead be cancelled.
+If it would not be possible to execute it as part of the first trade for the day, it would instead be cancelled.